Venkateswaran88/angularjs-notes/README.md

-# `angularjs-notes` — Simple CRUD operation for in AngularJS app.
+# `angularjs-notes` — Simple CRUD operation in AngularJS app.

 The project contains a sample AngularJS (Notes CRUD) application and is preconfigured to install the AngularJS framework.